 INTRODUCTION: ABO blood group antigens could play a role in the pathogenesis of cardiovascular disease (CVD).
 This study examined the metabolic health status (MHS) and CVD risk of apparently healthy individuals from across the ABO blood group system.

-METHODS: Demographics, anthropometric and biochemical data were collected in a cross-sectional survey from 120 participants (18-70years) of difference ABO.
-Height, weight and waist circumference (WC) were measured using standard procedures.
-Body mass index (BMI) was calculated as weight divided by height squared (Kg/ m2).
-About 5ml of fasting blood sample was collected after over-night fast.
-Fasting blood glucose was estimated using glucometer.
-The blood group was determined using Monoclonal ABO blood grouping reagent by CLAS Technology, UK.
-Direct enzymatic methods were used to measure total cholesterol (TC), triglyceride (TG) and high-density lipoprotein(HDL) using a commercial kit from Randox Laboratories, UK.
-Low-density lipoprotein (LDL) and very low-density lipoproteins (VLDL) were estimated by Friedewald equation.
-Metabolically healthy (MH) and metabolically unhealthy (MUH) were identified based on absent or present of metabolic syndrome respectively, using the Joint Interim Statement criteria.
-CVD risk was determined using Systematic Coronary Risk Evaluation (SCORE) chart.
+METHODS: Demographic details as well as anthropometric and biochemical data were collected in a cross-sectional survey from 120 participants of different ABO groups (range: 18-70 years).
+Height, weight, and waist circumference were measured using standard procedures.
+Body mass index was calculated as weight divided by height squared (kg/ m2).
+A blood sample of approximately 5 mL was collected after an overnight fast.
+Fasting blood glucose was estimated using a glucometer.
+The blood group was determined using a monoclonal ABO blood grouping reagent.
+Direct enzymatic methods and a commercial kit were used to measure the level of total cholesterol (TC), triglycerides, and highdensity lipoprotein.
+Low-density lipoprotein (LDL) and very low-density lipoproteins were estimated using the Friedewald equation.
+Metabolically healthy (MH) and metabolically unhealthy (MUH) individuals were identified based on the presence of metabolic syndrome using the Joint Interim Statement criteria.
+CVD risk was determined using the Systematic Coronary Risk Evaluation chart.